a3f/libvas/README.md

 ## Install

-If Perl is available, you can install library, Perl wrapper and their dependencies by running
+If Perl is available, you can run:

     cpan Alien::libvas
+# TODO: change to hardlink
     cp -R $(perl -MAlien::libvas -e 'print Alien::libvas->dist_dir,"/share"') /usr/local/

+If not consider installing it, as it not only fetches CMake if unavailable and uses it to build the library but also runs the much more extensive perl-based test suite.
+See [Alien::libvas] for details.

 Afterwards you can use `pkg-config --libs libvas` and `pkg-config --cflags libvas` in your build script.